matthew-brett/pydagogue/_sources/windows_containers.txt

 To use either type of container on Windows, you will need container host support in your OS.
 This `started with Windows 2016 technical preview 3
 <http://weblogs.asp.net/scottgu/announcing-windows-server-2016-containers-preview>`_.
+You will need:

-* A real or virtual machine with an OS that can support containers;
+* A real or virtual machine with an OS that can support containers, and
 * Container support installed on the OS;

 See `installing a container host